MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-search-reference-parsing.md

    |---------|---------|
    |**`<AzureStorageAccount>`** | The name of your Azure Storage (AS) account containing MAG dataset. |
    |**`<MagContainer>`** | The container name in Azure Storage (AS) account containing MAG dataset, Usually in the form of **mag-yyyy-mm-dd**. |

-    > [!TIP]
-    > This tutorial uses Microsoft as an organization by default.
-You can target any organization by finding its NormalizedName in the Microsoft Academic Graph and then changing 'WHERE A.NormalizedName == "microsoft" AND P.DocType == "Patent"' to 'WHERE A.NormalizedName == "org_name" AND P.DocType == "Patent"'.
-    >
-    > Please note that doing this may impact time estimates for script execution and index generation later on in this tutorial.

 1. Provide a **Job name**, change **AUs** to 50, and select **Submit**